Sahyun's Home Page

 IMG_8295.jpeg

 16. Cross W North St to Brewery Hill Park.
-Follow the path past the Rotary Skate Park.
+Follow the path north past the Rotary Skate Park.

-IMG_8296.jpeg
+IMG_8296.jpeg IMG_8296.jpeg

-17. Continue along the path.
+17. Continue north along the path.
 From the bridge, turtles can sometimes be seen during summer basking on the bank of Whitewater creek.

 IMG_8297.jpeg